 Along this wild and rugged coastline, discover fishing communities clustered round sandy coves, try adrenaline-pumping water sports or simply relax in a deck-chair.
 If you’re a nature-lover, head to one of the reserves like the Farne Islands, Coquet Island or Druridge Bay.

-Alnwick Castle, the location for Hogwarts in the Harry Potter films, is the second-largest inhabited castle in the country and features sumptuous state rooms and superb gardens.
+Did you know that Alnwick Castle, the location for Hogwarts in the Harry Potter films, is the second-largest inhabited castle in the country?
+It is a must visit for your Northumberland trip, featuring sumptuous state rooms and superb gardens.

 For the green-fingered, a visit to Howick Hall and Garden is a must, home of Earl Grey tea.